wsanchez/pipcmd/README.rst

 Note that `pipcmd` does not attempt to install every command provided by a project.
 This avoids adding unwanted commands to your path, and in cases where a command name is used by multiple projects, it lets you be specific about which to install.

-You can list the installed commands:
+To list the installed commands:

 .. code-block:: console